rebase-master/roosnam-backend/README.md

 http://localhost:3000/admin
 ```

-Login with your admin user credentials to manage portfolio content through the RailsAdmin interface.
+Login with your admin user credentials (from `ADMIN_EMAIL` and `ADMIN_PASSWORD`) to manage portfolio content through the RailsAdmin interface.

+**Single-User Restrictions**:
+- You can only edit the existing admin user (email/password changes)
+- The admin checkbox is hidden (always enforced as `true`)
+- Creating new users or deleting the admin user is prevented

 ## Development